 Time marches on for Hera and her family, and Hera is now a young adult, played by Thora Bjorg Helga (credited as Þorbjörg Helga Þorgilsdóttir).
 Hera’s life is on permanent hold due to her inability to cope with her brother’s death.
 She rejects the romantic advances of her childhood friend Knútur (Hannes Óli Ágústsson), a kind-hearted man but who is just too plain and ordinary for Hera.
 She has few job prospects and she is fired from the one job she is able to land, at the local slaughterhouse, when she refuses to wear a hairnet and she blasts one of her heavy metal mix tapes over the PA system.

 Hera acts out in anger against her parents, playing her music so loud as to shake the house and overloading the house’s electrical generator in the process.
 More alarmingly, in one troubling sequence we see her getting drunk on her father’s moonshine and then stealing the neighbor’s tractor and driving it in the middle of the night, in a fatalistic nod to her brother’s death.
-She is a pariah in the small rural community, where her clothes and sour demeanor hinder her ability to take place in events and activities, almost of which are based around the local Lutheran church.
+She is a pariah in the small rural community, where her clothes and sour demeanor hinder her ability to take part in events and activities, almost of which are based around the local Lutheran church.

 Meanwhile, Hera is busy practicing her guitar and learning death metal riffs.
 She cranks her amplifier and gives one-woman concerts in the family’s barn, scaring the bejeezus out of the cows.
 She has been busy writing music ever since her brother’s death, and once her song is ready she will play it for him at his graveside.
 Despite her apathy for things not related to metal, she longs to leave the community for “the city”, Reykjavik, where presumably her creativity and musical activities will allow her to blossom.
 In fact, on most days Hera can be found waiting at the local bus stop, each day letting the bus go by, paralyzed in fear of leaving her community and family behind.

 One fateful day Hera turns on the TV to catch a brief news report about black metal and the church arsons in Norway.
 She manages to record the news segment on a VHS tape, and the black metal scene in Oslo becomes a source of inspiration for her.
-Her guitar skills are developing quickly, and she is soon able to tackle moderately difficult tracks, such as Diamond Head’s “Am I Evil?”
+Her guitar skills are developing quickly, and she is soon able to tackle simpler tunes, such as Diamond Head’s “Am I Evil?”
 We see her creating a demo tape of her songs, but since she has no band to play with the drums are programmed on a drum machine.
 She is alone as ever.

 Apart from her interest in heavy metal music, Hera’s life is going nowhere, fast.
 Hera uneventfully losing her virginity to Knútur to Megadeth’s “Symphony Of Destruction”, but even the joy of sex escapes Hera, especially when Knútur follows up with a discussion about raising livestock, one of his only interests.
 One day Hera is invited by her parents to attend church.
 She is alone, in the last pew, when the new priest, Janus (Sveinn Olafur Gunnarsson) calls Hera out for smoking in church.
 When Janus learns of Hera’s deep psychological wounds, and also those of her family, he wants to help heal her.